julianxhokaxhiu/FFNx/docs/how_to_install.md

 # How-to: Install

-Independently of the way you decide to install FFNx, in order to use it you MUST have a legal copy of the game.
-Support will NOT be provided if the game will NOT be detected as genuine.
+Independent of the way you install FFNx, in order to use it you MUST have a legal copy of the game.
+Support will NOT be provided if the game is not detected as genuine.

 ## Canary vs Stable

-FFNx comes in two flavors, resembling the Google Chrome release names.
-Unlike this one though, we don't need all the others.
+FFNx comes in two flavors, resembling Google Chrome release names.
+Unlike Chrome, we don't need all the others.

-- **Stable:** this is a fully tested, and hopefully, bug free release.
+- **Stable:** this is a fully tested and hopefully bug free release.
   > It is commonly accepted for long gameplay sessions and generic users.
 If in doubt, use this one first.
 - **Canary:** this is like a nightly release, but untested.
 Feel free to use it at your own risk.
   > This is what users need to try before reporting any issue encountered in this channel, or if you want to try the latest development updates going on in FFNx.